-A lot of people, especially those who live outside New York City, have only a vague notion what a co-op building is and isn’t.
-Sure, they know it’s some sort of apartment, but the details and particularities of a co-op’s structure are often hazy at best.
-We’ve even heard of people confusing co-ops buildings with co-op farms!
-What should you know when you’re considering buying a co-op versus buying a condo?
+A lot of people, especially those who live outside New York City, have only a vague notion what a co-op building is.
+Sure, they know it’s some sort of apartment but the details are often hazy at best.
+Yoreevo has you covered with everything you need to know before buying a co-op in NYC!

 Table of Contents: